Polish passport: Polish People's Republic

-From 1984, Polish citizens were allowed to keep their own passports.
+Since 1984, Polish citizens have been allowed to keep their passports.
 It was not until December 1988 that long-term passports with 10 years validity and valid for all countries were introduced.

+In addition, consular passports (paszport konsularny) could be issued for Polish citizens abroad in certain cases.

 Third Polish Republic

 After the fall of communism in Poland, the first post-communist passport design was introduced on 1 January 1992, featuring a navy blue cover.
 This was later followed with a burgundy-cover machine-readable passport design in 2001, which was issued until 2006.

 Physical appearance and data contained

 The Polish passports issued since 2006 are burgundy, with the words "UNIA EUROPEJSKA" (EUROPEAN UNION) and "RZECZPOSPOLITA POLSKA" (REPUBLIC OF POLAND) inscribed at the top of the front cover.
 The Polish white eagle is emblazoned in the centre of the cover, and below this the words "PASZPORT", "PASSPORT" are to be found.
 The Polish passport has the standard biometric symbol emblazoned below the final set of text denoting the document as a passport, and uses the standard European Union design.
 Diplomatic passports are also burgundy in colour and of essentially the same design, but the French, English and Polish translations of the word 'passport' are replaced with those for 'diplomatic passport'; "PASZPORT DYPLOMATYCZNY", "DIPLOMATIC PASSPORT".

 Temporary passports have the words "PASZPORT TYMCZASOWY", "TEMPORARY PASSPORT" on the front cover and contain 16 pages.
 They do not bear the biometric passport logo.

 The statement in a Polish passport declares in Polish and English: